apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getCurrencyPattern.md

 the ISO 4217 currency codes, for example 'USD'.

-If there is an error obtaining the pattern, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.FORMATTING\_ERROR`.
+If there is an error obtaining the pattern, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.FORMATTING\_ERROR`.

 Supported Platforms
 -------------------